10 Best (REALLY FREE) Password Managers in 2024

 Read the full Norton review

-LastPass provides unlimited logins and devices on its free plan, which is rare — but you have to choose between syncing passwords on computers or mobile devices.
+LastPass provides unlimited logins and devices on its free plan, which is rare — but you have to choose between syncing passwords on computers or mobile devices (you can swap between platforms 3 times).
 If you want to sync all of your passwords across all of your desktop and mobile devices, you’ll need to upgrade to the paid version (which is very affordable).

 That said, you get lots of useful features with LastPass Free.
 It has good auto-filling capabilities, a built-in authenticator, and 2FA compatibility.
 I especially like its built-in authenticator (called LastPass Authenticator), which lets you log into accounts with 2FA instead of having to sign into a separate authenticator app.